cylamangie/smart-fridge-recipe/README.md

-# Smart Fridge Recipe
+# FridgeChef AI

-Smart Fridge Recipe is an AI-powered assistant that helps users turn leftover ingredients into delicious meals.
+FridgeChef AI is an AI-powered assistant that helps users turn leftover ingredients into delicious meals.
 Just upload a photo of your fridge, and get instant recipe suggestions.

 ## Features
 - Upload fridge image